-- An installation of the SystemWeaver Architect (swArchitect)
+- An installation of the SystemWeaver Architect client (swArchitect)

-Note: The swArchitect client should only be used by, and only be distributed to users who have been properly trained in the subject of meta modeling in SystemWeaver.
+Note: The swArchitect client should only be used by, and distributed to users who have been properly trained in the subject of meta modeling in SystemWeaver.

 Logging in to the Server

 Logging in to the server using the Architect client (swArchitect.exe) works in the same way as logging in using the Explorer client.

 The SystemWeaver Architect consists of these main parts:

 The File tab is used for general settings and user options.

 Opens the Groups Setup dialog, where you can see all user groups and users in the server.
 This is read-only unless you have the Administrator role.